pieterbb/dotfiles/readme.md

 - Automatically remap esc to capslock in settings
 - The folders are not created with the right permissions, I've added sudo.
 Does this fix it?
 - Iterm2 settings don't load properly on new setup
+- Something to set the default favorites folders